adrianolmedo/bcvcurs/README.md

-# vecurs
+# Venezolan currencies

-RESTful API to obtain values of official currencies in Venezuela
+RESTful API to obtain values of official currencies in Venezuela.